Create a tranquil lakeside retreat, no matter your location, with our 10 favorite lake house decor ideas

 1. Use natural materials and textures

 'Lake house-inspired decor embodies a serene and natural aesthetic, incorporating elements that reflect the tranquility and beauty of lakeside living.
-In this style, natural materials take center stage, with an emphasis on wood, textured linens, and the welcoming presence of natural plants.
+For this look, styling with natural materials takes center stage, with an emphasis on decorating with wood, textured linens, and the welcoming presence of natural plants.
 The design embraces a connection to the outdoors and seeks to bring the peaceful ambiance of the lake environment into the interior space,' says Olga Alexeeva, creative director at Black & Milk.

 Because lake houses are often located on the coast, their design schemes draw heavily from natural materials and motifs.
 Wooden, vaulted ceilings and classic hardwood flooring often provide a base for the look, with rustic decor made of jute, rattan, and wicker making tasteful appearances.
 Cody Brown, co-founder and principal of Dallas-based Bridges Brown Interiors, says that 'neutral colors, cozy textures, and a few nautical touches without being kitschy' complete the design style.